Glossary

 Risk Factor

 An aspect of future experience that is uncertain as of the valuation date and that can affect the future financial results arising from the provisions of a policy.
-Examples include mortality, expense, policyholder behavior, and asset return. (
+Examples include mortality, expense, policyholder behavior, and asset return.
+(Standards for Principle-Based Reserves for Life Products)

-Principle-Based Reserves for Life Products)
+Principle-Based Reserves for Life Products (Exposure Draft)

 An aspect of future experience that is uncertain as of the valuation date and that can affect the future financial results arising from the provisions of a policy.
 Examples include mortality, expense, policyholder behavior, and asset return.